 25g melted coconut oil (or butter if you prefer)

 700g approx. of good quality short crust pastry (palm oil free) or the BBC Food website has a vegan pastry recipe

 Sugar for dusting

-Prepare the mincemeat the day before and put in a container in the fridge over night.
+Prepare the mincemeat the day before by mixing all the ingredients together and putting into a sealed container and place in the fridge over night.

 Preheat the oven to 180°C (350°F).